 Dan is a speaker on all things inbound.
 In addition to his role at HubSpot, he’s co-author of Inbound Organization — which focuses on taking a human-centered approach to business (we talked about his book and about video back on Episode 40).

 When it comes to his current role, he explains that everyone in the company is involved in customer experience.
 Every person must consistently practice ways to reduce friction and build connection – all in coordination with other parts of the journey and experience.

-In this podcast conversation, Dan talked with us about:
+In this podcast conversation, Dan shares with you:

-• Why Dan is so impressed with the expertise of Phil, his “dirt guy”
+• Why he’s so impressed with the expertise of Phil, his “dirt guy”

 • Why he contributed to Chapter 13 “The Year of Video?”

 • Why treating people as human beings is good for business

 • How HubSpot’s flywheel uses the best customers to gain more customers

 • What the basics of the HubSpot Sales Lion program are

 Video Messaging and The Next Normal